 - Salt & pepper

-- Prepare the fish and remove extra moisture.
+- Prepare the fish and pat with a clean dry towel to remove extra moisture.

 - Steam the serving plate in the steamer on high heat.

-- Place scallion stalks underneath the fish, sprinkle some salt, place a few slices of ginger on top, and then add a little scallion infused oil.
+- Place scallion stalks underneath the fish, sprinkle some salt on top of the fish, place a few slices of ginger on top of the fishes skin, and then pour a little scallion infused oil over the top of everything.
 Steam for ten minutes.

 - Separate green and white parts of the scallion.
 Shred the white part and chop the green part.

-- Discard steamed ginger and scallion slices, sprinkle some pepper, sesame oil on top.
-Place white part of the scallion on the bottom, and then shredded ginger, shredded chili pepper, and sprinkle green part of the scallion on top.
+- Discard the steamed ginger pieces and scallion slices, and sprinkle some pepper and sesame oil on top of the fish itself.
+Place white part of the shredded scallion on the bottom, and then shredded ginger, shredded chili pepper, and sprinkle the chopped green part of the scallion on top.

 - Heat scallion infused oil on high heat and pour over the fish.

-- Add a drizzle of scallion infused soy sauce on the plate.
-Ready to serve.
+- Add a drizzle of scallion infused soy sauce on the plate, and the dish is ready to serve.

 From the Chef:

-If you pour it (the soy sauce) over the fish, the fish absorbs all the soy sauce, then it would be too salty.
-To make the sauce, we marinated scallion, coriander until the juice is released.
-Add the juice to the soy sauce to dilute it, so it won’t be too salty.
+If you pour soy sauce over the fish, the fish absorbs all the soy sauce, and it would be too salty.
+To make the sauce, we marinated scallion and coriander until the juice is released.
+Add the juice to the soy sauce to dilute it, and this will reduce the salty flavor.
 The sauce also has the natural flavor from the herbs.
 We don’t need to add anything else.

 Less is more.